section-engineering-education/engineering-education/content/articles/support-vector-regression-in-python/index.md

 *Error Function:* $J=\sum_{n=1}^{m} (y-\hat y)^2$

 Unlike in the Ordinary Least Squares, the SVR model gives some error allowance $\epsilon$ distant around the regression line such that all the data points within $\epsilon$ are not penalized for their error.
 Therefore, the bound is error insensitive and is called $\epsilon$ - insensitive tube or simply $\epsilon$ - tube.
-The distance between the regression line and the upper or lower bound is usually $\epsilon$ units as we earlier stated.
+As we stated earlier, the distance between the regression line and the upper or lower bound is usually $\epsilon$ units.
 The $\epsilon$-tube is thus 2 $\epsilon$ units wide and symmetrical about the regression line.

 Data points that fall outside the $\epsilon$-tube are penalized for their error.
 The error associated with the data point above $\epsilon$-tube is computed as the verticle distance between the datapoint and $\epsilon$-tube's margin.
 If the data is below the tube, an error is the verticle distance between the $\epsilon$-tube's lower bound and the datapoint.